dmyers2004/deploy/readme.md

 # Deploy

 Deploy is used to provide project specific deploy "tasks".
 By default deply will look in the directory you are currently in for a deploy.json file.
+If it cannot locate the deploy.json file in that folder it will try the next level up the directory tree.

-Each task is one or more shell script commands and can also call other tasks among other built in commands.
+Each task is one or more shell script commands and can also call other tasks as well as deploy built in commands.

 You can then run a task by simply supplying the tasks name